 Modern BL Magazines and Labels

 The modern BL genre began to really take shape in the 1990s.
 Image from Byakuya Shobo is said to be the first magazine to use the term “boys’ love”.
 While Image and a number of early BL magazines have ceased publication there are a few still ongoing.
-Ongoing magazines that started in the 90s include Magazine BE BOY from Biblos (ownership changed to Libre in 2006), Chara from Tokuma Shoten, RuTiLe from Gentosha, and Renjin from Takeshobo.
+Ongoing magazines that started in the 90s include Magazine BE BOY from Biblos (ownership changed to Libre in 2006), Chara from Tokuma Shoten, RuTiLe from Gentosha, and Reijin from Takeshobo.
 BL magazine schedules vary, including monthly, every other month, and quarterly.
 With the majority of Japanese readers buying digital over print these days, many newer magazines are digital only like from RED.
-Some print magazines have also moved to digital entirely, such as Renjin and RuTiLe.
+Some print magazines have also moved to digital entirely, such as Reijin and RuTiLe.
 As for digital labels, some examples Vinyl from Kobunsha, moment from ShuCream, and KiR from CLAP Comics.

 BE・BOY GOLD April 2026 Issue posted by Haruko Kubota, featuring her new serialization Ao no Hitomi no Ryuu no Hime